Analyst lays out timeline of night woman was burned alive

-BATESVILLE, Miss. — Amid a retrial, a federal analyst has laid out the timeline to jurors of the night a Mississippi woman was burned alive in 2014.
+BATESVILLE, Miss. — The prosecution rested its case Saturday in the retrial of a man who is accused of burning a Mississippi woman alive in 2014.

-U.S. Department of Justice Analyst Paul Rowlett testified for hours Saturday as an expert witness in the field of intelligence analysis.
-He outlined for the jury how he used cellphone records to piece together the movements of 29-year-old defendant Quinton Tellis and the 19-year-old victim, Jessica Chambers.
+U.S. Department of Justice Analyst Paul Rowlett testified for hours as an expert witness in the field of intelligence analysis.
+He outlined for the jury how he used cellphone records to piece together the movements of 29-year-old defendant Quinton Tellis and the 19-year-old victim, Jessica Chambers, on the night she died.

-The Clarion Ledger reports Rowlett says he received location data from several cellphones and noted that where Tellis said he was on the day of Chambers’ death was not where his cellphone data says he was.
+Rowlett said he received location data from several cellphones that showed Tellis was with Chambers the evening of her death, contradicting his previous claims, The Clarion Ledger reported .

+When data showed his cellphone was with Chambers’ during the time he said he was with his friend Michael Sanford, police went to talk to Sanford.

+Sanford took the stand Saturday and testified that he wasn’t in town that day.

 Another inconsistency was that Tellis said he had known Chambers for about two weeks when she died.
 Cellphone records indicated they’d only known each other for a week.